 - Loss of consciousness.

 There are numerous factors that increase an individual’s risk of experiencing a Xanax overdose.
-One of the most common and lethal factors is polysubstance use, which occurs when an individual consumes more than one drug, or drugs and alcohol, simultaneously.
+One of the most common and lethal factors is polysubstance use, which occurs when an individual consumes more than one drug—or takes drugs and alcohol—simultaneously.
 When a person takes Xanax, there are specific drugs that increase the risk of overdose and death.

 Another risk factor for Xanax overdose is building a tolerance to the drug.
-When your body builds up a tolerance to Xanax, it needs more and more of the drug to have the same effect as before 4.
-If this happens, your doctor may recommend switching to a different medication or abstaining from Xanax use for a while to ensure that your threshold for the effects of Xanax does not reach a dangerous level.
+When your body builds up a tolerance to Xanax, it needs more and more of the drug in order for it to have the same effect as before.4 If this happens, your doctor may recommend switching to a different medication or abstaining from Xanax use for a while to ensure that your threshold for the effects of Xanax does not reach a dangerous level.
 When you resume taking Xanax, be sure to take only the prescribed amount and not the amount you have taken in the past.
-After a period without the drug, your tolerance levels drop, so consuming too much Xanax after a period of abstinence can more easily result in an overdose 4.
+After a period without the drug, your tolerance levels drop, so consuming too much Xanax after a period of abstinence can more easily result in an overdose.4

-Finally, increased age is also associated with a higher risk of Xanax overdose 3.
-Researchers have found that the Xanax toxicity becomes more pronounced as the body ages 3.
-While most medical professionals prescribe lower doses for patients over the age of 65, many patients do not follow the doctor’s recommendations or build up a tolerance to the lesser quantities of the drug quickly, which can lead to an overdose caused by Xanax toxicity 3.
+Finally, increased age is also associated with a higher risk of Xanax overdose.3 Researchers have found that Xanax toxicity becomes more pronounced as the body ages.3 While most medical professionals prescribe lower doses for patients over the age of 65, many patients do not follow the doctor’s recommendations or build up a tolerance to lesser quantities of the drug quickly, which can lead to an overdose caused by Xanax toxicity.3

 What to Do If You Overdose on Xanax